Space 118 Art Foundation

 Copyright The Artist

-Nandita Mukand (b.
-1975, Lucknow, Uttar Pradesh, India) graduated with a Bachelor of Fine Arts from Goldsmiths College, London via LASALLE College of the Arts, Singapore.
-Nandita is also an...
+Nandita Mukand (b.1975, Lucknow, Uttar Pradesh, India) got her BFA from Goldsmith College, London via LASALLE College of the Arts, Singapore.
+She also has a degree in Electronics Engineering and...

 Read more

-Nandita Mukand (b.
-1975, Lucknow, Uttar Pradesh, India) graduated with a Bachelor of Fine Arts from Goldsmiths College, London via LASALLE College of the Arts, Singapore.
-Nandita is also an alumna of the Indian Institute of Management, Calcutta and has a degree in Electronics Engineering.
+Nandita Mukand (b.1975, Lucknow, Uttar Pradesh, India) got her BFA from Goldsmith College, London via LASALLE College of the Arts, Singapore.
+She also has a degree in Electronics Engineering and is an alumna of Indian Institute of Management, Calcutta.

 Close full details